|ALS Courses||Fall Term

 This course is designed to give students a systematic knowledge of the workings of Canadian law and the Canadian legal system.
 It will provide a comprehensive discussion of the various principles and schools of jurisprudence, and will canvas the basic legal institutions in Canada.
 This course will consider the history of Canadian law, the development of the framework of the Canadian constitution, the constitution itself, the roles and responsibilities of Canadian courts and the roles and responsibilities of members of the legal profession.
 The course will also ensure that students gain a comprehensive understanding of the nature of legal reasoning, the doctrines of precedent and stare decisis, and the key rules and principles of statutory interpretation.
 Students will also be given a systematic introduction to four substantive areas of law: criminal law, administrative law, family law, and tort law.

-ALS 602-3 Legal Research and Communication
+ALS 602-3 Legal Research and Writing

 This course is designed to give students a solid foundation in legal research and writing skills.
 This involves providing students with an overview of how both legislation and case law are created, including consideration of the basic principles of legal analysis.
 Proper legal research techniques and strategies will be considered for both primary and secondary legal sources.
 Consideration will also be given to the many online legal research resources.
 Finally, students will receive instruction in the general principles of legal writing and apply these principles to different types of legal writing including analytical writing and the drafting of legal documents.